ramellose/mako_docs/content/demo/vignette/cytoscape.md

 toc: true
 ---

 Instead of working with the Neo4j database directly, it is also possible to export a specific network to a graphml file or to a running Cytoscape instance with the commands below.
+Cytoscape is an open source platform for visualizing networks; if you have not yet installed it, download it from the <a href="https://cytoscape.org/"> Cytoscape homepage</a>.
 Specify the target network with the <code>-net</code> flag.
 The new network is exported to the specified file path in <code>-fp</code>.
 The <code>-cyto</code> flag is used to tell mako to export the network to Cytoscape as well.

 {{< alert icon="👉" text="To export a network to Cytoscape, make sure Cytoscape is running first!" >}}